tommasobruggi/Number-Guesser-Quantum-Algorithm/README.md

 ## Description

 A simulation of a quantum computer was implemented on a classical computer using the Python programming language.
-All basic components of a quantum computer were created and the Berstein-Vazirani quantum algorithm was implemented and successfully run using Qiskit library.
+All basic components of a quantum computer were created and the Berstein-Vazirani quantum algorithm was implemented and successfully run using Qiskit, by IBM.

 ## Result

 Results have corroborated those by Vazirani et al in 1992.
 The Quantum Algorithm successfully guesses the input number in 1 try.
 It therefore has time complexity <img src="https://render.githubusercontent.com/render/math?math=O(1)">  and provided an exponential speedup with respect to the best classical alternative of <img src="https://render.githubusercontent.com/render/math?math=O(N)"> .